davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

 the same.
 We will also not cover :class:`daf.guild.AutoGUILD` here, as it is covered in :ref:`Automatic Generation (core)`.

 Let's define our :class:`daf.guild.GUILD` object now.
-Its most important parameters are:
+Its most important (but not all) parameters are:

 - ``snowflake``: An integer parameter.
 Represents a unique identifier, which identifies every Discord resource.
   Snowflake can be obtained by